DevExpress/testcafe/docs/articles/documentation/recipes/using-testcafe-with-gulp.md

 This task runs tests from the `tests/test.js` file in Chrome and Firefox.

-For complete API Reference, see [the plugin page](https://github.com/DevExpress/gulp-testcafe#gulp-testcafe).
+For a complete API Reference, see [the plugin page](https://github.com/DevExpress/gulp-testcafe#gulp-testcafe).

 ## Step 3 - Run the TestCafe Task